BenGoodair/CSC_Outsourcing_Placement_Outcomes/README.md

 An RMarkdown file is provided for the simplest way to reproduce the paper, including text and references - simply knitting the file should be relatively straight forward on anyone's local machine.

-However you can also produce all of the tables and figures in the paper by running this simple code in any of your own scripts and consoles!
+However you can also produce all of the tables and figures in the paper by running these 10 simple lines of code in any of your own scripts and consoles!
 Magic!

             `